mrcmina/academic-kickstart/content/project/REINFORCE/index.md

 ## Funding

-The project has been initially financed from the European Union’s [**Horizon 2020**](https://ec.europa.eu/programmes/horizon2020/) research and innovation programme under the [**Marie Skłodowska-Curie grant agreement No 891671**](https://cordis.europa.eu/project/id/891671) awarded to Marco Mina (MSCA-IF-2019) and coordinated by [Eurac Research](https://www.eurac.edu/en/pages/default.aspx) in Bolzano/Bozen, South Tyrol, Italy.
-The activities of the project are continuing within the Institute for Alpine Environment at Eurac Research.
+The project has been initially financed in 2021 from the European Union’s [**Horizon 2020**](https://ec.europa.eu/programmes/horizon2020/) research and innovation programme under the [**Marie Skłodowska-Curie grant agreement No 891671**](https://cordis.europa.eu/project/id/891671) awarded to Marco Mina (MSCA-IF-2019) and coordinated by [Eurac Research](https://www.eurac.edu/en/pages/default.aspx) in Bolzano/Bozen, South Tyrol, Italy.
+The modelling and research activities are continuing within the Institute for Alpine Environment at Eurac Research.

 ![](/img/reinforce_funding.png)